Tools & Resources

 The Devereux Early Childhood Assessment (DECA) Program is an assessment and planning system aimed to promote children’s social and emotional development.
-It was designed with the specific intent to bridge the worlds of early childhood development and mental health, providing a common language that is strength-based, family friendly and developmentally appropriate.
-The DECA Program and other DCRC resources are valuable complements to any Infant/Early Childhood Mental Health Consultation (I/ECMHC) service because they can help all of the adults in a child’s life focus on social and emotional health and resilience.
-I/ECMHC services can benefit from utilizing the entire DECA Program suite of resources and strategies, but can also utilize the assessments independently.
-The DECA-C (Clinical), specifically, was designed to be used by infant/early childhood mental health consultants and other mental health professionals with select children who are already showing significant behavioral concerns.
+It was designed with the specific intent to bridge the worlds of early childhood development and mental health, providing a common language that is strength-based, family friendly, and developmentally appropriate.
+The DECA Program and other Devereux Center for Resilient Children resources are valuable complements to any infant/early childhood mental health consultation (IECMHC) service, because they can help all the adults in a child’s life focus on social and emotional health and resilience.

-I/ECMHC & DECA Program Alignment Tool
+IECMHC & DECA Program Alignment Tool

-DECA-C (Clinical) Form
+DECA-C (Clinical)

-The Devereux Early Childhood Clinical Assessment contains all of the strength-based resilience items and scales found on the DECA, but also assesses social and emotional concerns, including: aggression, attention problems, emotional control problems and withdrawal/depression.
+The Devereux Early Childhood Assessment (Clinical) contains all of the strength-based resilience items and scales found on the DECA, but also assesses social and emotional concerns, including: aggression, attention problems, emotional control problems and withdrawal/depression.
 The DECA-C is appropriate for children ages 2 through 5, and is available in both paper and web-based formats.

 The DECA-C has been reviewed and recognized as a strong measure to evaluate outcomes in infant/early childhood mental health consultation: